That Laziness Might Be The Result Of High-Functioning Depression

 The first criterion for PDD is that an individual experiences a depressed mood most days and for most of the day, for a minimum period of two years.
 The depressed mood must include two or more of these symptoms:

-- The depressed mood characterized by the above symptoms must occur on most days for at least two years without any relief from depression for longer than two months during that period.
+The depressed mood characterised by the above symptoms must occur on most days for at least two years without any relief from depression for longer than two months during that period.

 It may be more useful to consider what it feels like to have this mental illness:

 You feel a little down most of the time.
 Other people may notice this and refer to you as gloomy, cynical, or a downer.

 Your low mood is almost always present, and it feels like you will never get relief.
 When you do feel happy, it doesn’t last long.

 You may feel tired all the time, even if you get enough or too much sleep.

 It may seem like you are lazy, but you just can’t summon the energy to do more than is necessary to function at a normal level.

 You feel bad about yourself, unworthy, and as if you don’t deserve to be happy or to be liked by others.

 You do everything you’re supposed to do, like go to school, or keep the house clean, but it always seems like a monumental effort.